 The Thule Parkway is a hitch mount rack that utilizes two horizontal supports to hold bikes by the top tube, in a similar manner to other hitch and trunk mount racks we tested like the Thule Apex Swing 4-Bike.
 A tilt-down feature allows access to the rear of the vehicle when not loaded with bikes.
 It is best suited to road bikes and other bikes with traditional front triangle shapes and less frequent bike rack users.
 The Parkway is an affordable hitch mount option.

 Compare prices at 2 resellers Pros: Low loading height, does not require front wheel removal

 Cons: Direct contact with bike frame, bike-to-bike contact can cause damage, blocks access to rear compartments of vehicle, can only be lowered with bikes removed, no security features

 Our Analysis and Test Results

-The Thule Parkway is an arm style hitch mount rack compatible with 2" receivers.
-It has a capacity of four bikes and holds bikes by clamping the top tube with rubber straps.
+The Thule Parkway is a support arm style hitch mount rack compatible with 2" receivers.
+It has a capacity of four bikes that attach by clamping the top tube with rubber straps.
 Front wheel removal is not required, but the design of the rack is best suited to bikes with traditional front triangle shapes and horizontal top tubes.